MiguelCastillo/require-css-writecss/README.md

 require-css-writecss
 ====================

-Test for require-css using the `writeCSSModule` flag when building with `r.js`.
-The `writeCSSModule` is to allow modules to load css ondemand rather than letting require-css load the css as soon as the application loads.
-The fundamental issue is that this during applcation development, css assets are loading dynamically, and without this `writeCSSModule` feature the application will load these assets into the DOM as soon as the application loads.
-So why should it be different in development and when running the build artifacts from `r.js`?
+Test for require-css using the `writeCSSModule` flag when building an application with `r.js`.
+The `writeCSSModule` is to allow modules to load css ondemand rather than letting require-css load the css assets as soon as the application loads.
+So why should your application behave differently in development and after processing it with `r.js`?

 To enable it, use the flag `writeCSSModule: true` as we do in <a href="https://github.com/MiguelCastillo/require-css-writecss/blob/master/build.js#L10">build.js</a>.